immutable/ts-immutable-sdk/README.md

 ## Testing

-This repository consumes Jest as a unit-testing framework, and is configured at the root level.
+This repository consumes Jest as a default unit-testing framework, and is configured independently at each package directory.
+Due to the build system, you have the flexibility within each package to test appropriately

 ### Running tests

-To test this SDK locally, you can run the following commands from the ROOT directory:
+To test this SDK locally, you can:

+#### **Run ALL test suites (mimicking what our CI workflow does)**

 ```sh
 # Install dependencies